Written by Nicole J.

-Please note that I, Penelope, am saying this, not any of the other writers on the platform.
+Please note that I, Nicole, am saying this, not any of the other writers on the platform.
 Please do not direct hate to them for my opinion.

 At the heart of it all, I think this is a huge contributing factor.
 Like a week ago, some sports guy compared black women to bulldogs.
 Black men are increasingly referring to black women as “female” on social media and in real life, stripping us of our very femininity, the things that makes us women.
 “Roach” has been picking up steam since last year.
 And of course, all our features unique to us, like our hair texture, nose shape, and full lips, are fair game to be picked on.

 Historically we have been compared to all manner of animals, coupled with colorful epithets and slurs.
 And more recently, degrading and denigrating the image of black women seems to be a prerequisite to enter rap and hip hop, so in addition to the animal parallels, black men call us hoes, skeezers, busted baby mamas, thots, freaks, chicken heads (another animal, yay), with smelly vaginas only good for a pump and dump, or worse.
 What I am about to say next may come as a shock, or something completely crazy, but stay with me a moment and allow me to explain.